redhat-mw-demos/quarkus-dg-tls/README.md

-# Quarkus demo: Infinispan Client
+# Red Hat Data Grid and Quarkus

 This example showcases how to use the Infinispan client with Quarkus and Red Hat Data Grid, and using Data Grid's new autoscaling feature.